NeptuneHub/k3s-supreme-waffle/velero/README.md

 For the server part first you need to create your S3 compatible bucket.
 If you use AWS remember also to create a new user, assign to him the S3 Policy in order to work with the bucket and get his aws_access_key_id and aws_secret_access_key.

-With the credential create the credential file like this
+With the credential create the file **credentials-velero** like this (change xxxxxxx and yyyyyyyyyyy with you secret)
 ```
 [default]
 aws_access_key_id=xxxxxxx